maratbn/LoginRequirePress/readme.txt

   and above.

-  Plugin will still allow unauthenticated downloading of site's feeds, but will filter out any login-requiring posts from the feed listings.
+  Plugin will still allow unauthenticated downloading of site's feeds, but will filter out all login-requiring posts from the feed listings.

 Technical summary:

-  Plugin works by hooking-in special logic into the action 'send_headers' to redirect unauthenticated client browsers to the site's login page from any non-feed page upon detecting any login-requiring post, and by hooking-in another special logic into the filter 'posts_results' to filter out any login-requiring posts from the listing.
+  Plugin works by hooking-in special logic into the action 'send_headers' to redirect unauthenticated client browsers to the site's login page from any non-feed page upon detecting any login-requiring post, and by hooking-in another special logic into the filter 'posts_results' to filter out all login-requiring posts from all feed page listings.

 == Installation ==